Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 The Netherlands has a moderate climate with cool summers and mild winters.
 In the west of the country, on the North Sea coast, the climate is influenced by the Atlantic Ocean (mild winters, cool summers).
 The Atlantic influence decreases a little towards the east, resulting in a more sub Atlantic climate near the German border, with cool winters and warmer summers.

-The best time to travel to Holland for a cycling holiday is from May to September.
+The best time to travel to Holland for a bike tour is from May to September.
 Pleasant temperatures between 18°C (64°F) and 25°C (77°F) make even demanding cycling tours enjoyable.

 Identification documents/passports, which are valid for at least 3 months, are necessary for entry into the Netherlands.
 Therefore, please make sure to have the necessary documents with you when entering the country.
 Children travelling to the Netherlands must also have a valid passport.